Environment driven management or driving management?

 Importance of vision

 Every business must prepare a business plan.
 It should incorporate the generic vision of the company which is not quantitative in nature.
 It should be in the nature of a very long term goal of the company in terms of how it wants to see itself in the future.
-For example, an automotive component company would have a vision to to become the market leader in a specific component and develop a reputation of its own brand.
+For example, an automotive component company would have the vision to become the market leader in a specific component and develop a reputation of its own brand.

 Path to reach the vision